 How it works: We host monthly training events (wetland conditions dependent) at which you learn sampling methodology, amphibian larvae ID, and data entry.
 We also provide you access to project-specific field guides and surveying equipment and supplies so you can then go dipnet your wetland while the info is still fresh in your mind.
 In return, you agree to survey the amphibians in your adopted wetland at least twice a year.

 Dipnetting Days (training events) for Spring 2019 are:

 - Saturday, May 4th, 10am-12pm

 To participate or just stop in and see what its all about, fill out this survey.
 You will have the opportunity to sign up for a training event and we will email you meeting location and other details.
 The survey also asks questions so we can identify the perfect wetland(s) for you to adopt – off a 4WD track or off a paved road, large versus small wetland, kid-friendly or NA, hike in or next to a road, etc. At the training event you will receive your Adoption Packet with all the info you need to sample your wetland.

 This program is great for citizens of all ages and is very kid and family friendly.
 It is also great as a team-building activity for businesses, learning experience for school groups, community service and badge-earning activity for Girls scout and Boy scout troops, and an all around good time!

 We offer this program free to the public.
-If you would like to support our efforts, please consider donating to our Building Communities that Conserve Wetlands program.
-Click the donate button below and your contribution will go directly towards this unique program!
+If you would like to support our efforts, please consider becoming a member or donating directly to our Building Communities that Conserve Wetlands program by clicking the donate button below.